Zahtec/typefile/README2.md

 prop = "value" # This key/property is not.
 ```

 The root object does not support subobjects.
 If you try to, it will throw an error.
+You will learn about subobjects in the next section

 ```tf
 # This will throw an error.